sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/bic/ExternalContextAccess.md

 The first parameter is used for setting the event's source when it was not already done.

-The [:externalcontextaccess:] provides functions for helping to fire events into an event space:
+The [:externalcontextaccess:] provides the [:emit:] function for helping to fire events into an event space:
 [:Success:]
 	package io.sarl.docs.reference.bic
 	import io.sarl.core.ExternalContextAccess